MHussein-S/GGdistns/README.md

 This will pull all the necessary functions for using the package.

 ##Additional information
-For more on the authors, maintainers and version history of GGdistns, please refer to the description file.
+For more on the author, maintainer and version history of GGdistns, please refer to the description file.

 ## License

-MIT
+GPL-3

-This project is licensed under the MIT License - see the license file for details.
+This project is licensed under the GPL-3 License - see the license file for details.